Interstate 4: Route description

 I-4 maintains a diagonal, northeast–southwest route for much of its length, although it is signed east–west.
+I-4 is a minimum of 6 lanes throughout its entire route.
 It roughly follows the original path of the South Florida Railroad built by Henry B. Plant in 1884.

 The highway starts its eastward journey at an interchange with I-275—known as "Malfunction Junction"—near Downtown Tampa and is the starting point for milemarkers and exit numbers (which are mileage-based).
 Just east of Malfunction Junction, I-4 passes along the north side of Tampa's Ybor City district, where a mile-long (1 mi) connector links to the Lee Roy Selmon Expressway (SR 618) and Port Tampa Bay.
 I-4 continues east past the Florida State Fairgrounds toward a turbine interchange (uncommon in the US) with I-75.